 Xively provides over-the-air updates as fully automated service to every device that is connected to the platform.

-- Production rollouts can be scheduled to start on a day and time
+- Production rollouts can be scheduled to start at a pre-selected date and time.

-- Progress of a deployment, including per-device and per-file version level reports are available
+- Progress of a deployment, including per-device and per-file version level reports.

-- One or more devices can be selected and will be notified of the availability of updated files the next time they check in
+- One or more devices can be selected and notified of the availability of updated files when they next check in.

-- These devices will download and install the test firmware and can be tested for correct functioning of the firmware prior to a product-wide deployment
+- These devices download and install the test firmware and then tested to ensure that the firmware is functioning correctly prior to a product-wide deployment.

-- Upon a successful test, a product-wide deployment can be initiated by an approriately credentialed admin (developer, operations specialist, product manager).
-All devices will be notified of the availability of updated files the next time the check in
+- Upon a successful test, a product-wide deployment can be initiated by an appropriately credentialed admin (developer, operations specialist, product manager).
+All devices are notified of the availability of updated files the next time the check in.

-- Productions rollouts will be spread over hours or days to manage the load on the content hosting service.
+- Production rollouts are spread over hours or days to manage the load on the content hosting service.

-- Packages can contain multiple files (firmware, certificates, applications, etc)
+- Packages contain multiple files (firmware, certificates, applications, etc)

-- Delivery is accomplished using MQTT, so the device's normal operations need never be interrupted during the delivery process
+- Delivery is accomplished using MQTT, so the device's normal operations are never interrupted during the delivery process.

-- Updates are client driven to support a diverse set of device capabilities
+- Updates are client driven to support a diverse set of device capabilities, such as

-- Device initiates the download of new packages when desired
+- The device initiates the download of new packages when desired.

-- Device can download files when it is idle, in the middle of the night, or immediately as desired.
+- The device can download files when it is idle, in the middle of the night, or immediately as desired.

-- Device controls the size of data blocks downloaded
+- The device controls the size of data blocks downloaded.

-- Device controls the pace of downloading the files
+- The device controls the pace of downloading the files.

 The Xively client can handle file updates in the background